OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 1. Union types are allowed if they are a union of literals belonging to a single type (such as `"Left" | "Right"`, not `"Left", 5`).
 Unions of a supported type with undefined are also supported (such as `string | undefined`).

 1. Object types are allowed if they contain properties of type `string`, `number`, `boolean`, supported arrays, or other supported objects.
-The following example shows nested objects that are supported as parameter types:
+The following example shows nested objects that are supported as parameter types.

     ```TypeScript
     // Office Scripts can use an Employee object because Position is also supported.